The Complete Honest Hands-On Review Of Panasonic EVA1

 I’ve had the camera freak out twice while recording in two and a half years.

-The first time the SD card manufacturer held up their hands and sent out replacements, the second time I was advised to update the camera’s firmware.
+The SD card manufacturer held up its hand the first time and sent out replacements, while the second time, I was advised to update the camera’s firmware.

 But these reports have led people to be cautious.

-Recently I bought and tested a couple of the new Manfrotto Rugged V90 cards, and they seem very fast and solid to me – so I would be inclined to recommend them to lower the risk of record errors.
+Recently, I bought and tested a couple of the new Manfrotto Rugged V90 cards, and they seem very fast and solid, so I would be inclined to recommend them to lower the risk of record errors.

 Codecs